MailTape/MailTape/src/content/episodes/2025-11-12-joshua_idehen.md

 ---
 MailTape is full of joy to welcome musician, spoken-word artist, and dear guest Joshua Idehen this morning !
 Based in Stockholm, he gifts us today with a Sunday selection crafted with care -- just the right mix to start the day with some dancing ;)

 Joshua Idehen joins us at the start of his tour and ahead of his upcoming album, I know you’re hurting, everyone is hurting, everyone is trying, you have got to try.
 We welcome him to MailTape just after the release of his latest sortie, It Always Was.
-Idehen's discography is a veritable joy to discover, each sortie brims with its own special momentum; worlds woven by his poems, which trace and balance scenes at once ready to make you laugh and then touch your breath.
+Idehen's discography is a veritable joy to discover, each sortie brims with its own special momentum; worlds woven by his poems, carrying their own life force, balancing scenes at one moment ready to make you laugh and then the next catching your breath.

+Describing his creative process, Joshua Idehen reflects on the music within words, how poetry ripples with its own rhythms and tones, an intrinsic music.

 # Guest's selection